lfurtkevicova/gislab-my-notes/docs/general/about.rst

 What is GIS.lab?
 ================

+*GIS.lab* is **free technology** which can instantly turn any computer network in to the fully equipped geospatial cluster.
-*GIS.lab* is capable to deploy a complete, centrally managed and horizontally scalable GIS infrastructure in local area network, data center or cloud in a few moments.
+It is capable to deploy a complete, centrally managed and horizontally scalable GIS infrastructure in local area network, data center or cloud in a few moments.
 It provides comprehensive set of free geospatial software